Blue Foundation: History

-Bo Rande is an accomplished musician, songwriter and producer, as well as a trumpet-player known for his tone and style.
-His style encompasses jazz, world music, pop music and ambient.
-He is also a member of the Danish band The William Blakes (two-time winner of the Danish Music Awards) and the sought after klezmer orchestra Mames Babegenush.
-He has toured the world with Mames Babegenush, playing both Carnegie Hall, Argentina and around Europe.
-Besides that he has been a sought after musician, playing with Mew, Apparatjik, Efterklang and many many others, both live and on recording.

-In October 2005, Tobias Wilner released an album with his side project, Bichi.
+Bo Rande is In October 2005, Tobias Wilner released an album with his side project, Bichi.
 The title of the album is Notwithstanding, and is released by Thomas Knak on his label, Hobby Industries.
 Some of the Bichi work would later turn into Blue Foundation songs.
-The Blue Foundation song, This is Goodbye, from the movie Manslaughter, was originally the instrumental song Revolve In The Sun/My Footfalls Are Superfluous, from the album Notwithstanding.
+The Blue Foundation song, This is Goodbye, from the movie Manslaughter, was originally the instrumental song Revolve in the Sun/My Footfalls Are Superfluous, from the album Notwithstanding.
 Also, the Bichi song It Begins, featured in the movie Waking Madison, by Katherine Brooks, was re-recorded and later released as a Blue Foundation version.

 On 1 February 2009 Tobias Wilner established DPC Records, mainly to release Blue Foundation, Bichi and his band Ghost Society.
 Later that year Blue Foundation went double platinum in USA for the Twilight Soundtrack.
 The album was certified double platinum on 16 April 2009.

 The Blue Foundation song Watch you Sleeping, with singer songwriter Mark Kozelek (Red House Painters, Sun Kil Moon), and former member Kirstine Stubbe Teglbjærg was released as a single on DPC.

 Blue Foundation contributed with two songs for the soundtrack of the award-winning documentary film Tankograd, by director Boris Benjamin Bertram.
 One of the songs signals a change in female vocalists.
 The lead vocals are done by Sara Savery (Ghost Society and People Press Play).

-Blue Foundation also did the soundtrack for the short film Go All Day, featuring professional skateboarder Chaz Ortiz, Directed by Steve Berra and Colin Kennedy, and Produced by Gatorade and The Berrics.
-The score was later released as the Blue Foundation single Red Hook, in a cooperation between The Berrics and DPC Records.
+Blue Foundation also did the soundtrack for the short film Go All Day, featuring professional skateboarder Chaz Ortiz, Colin Kennedy.
+The score was later released as the Blue Foundation single Red Hook.

+Tobias Wilner started the project Tachys with Mew's lead singer, Jonas Bjerre, in 2019.
+They released their debut album in 2023.

+In 2018, Bo Rande and Tobias Wilner recorded and produced the album "Silent Dream (Instrumentals and Beats)", which was released in 2019.
+The album features guest appearances by Sun Glitters, Federico Ughi, and Sara Savery, also known as Drop The Gun.
+"Silent Dream" was produced by Tobias Wilner and Bo Rande, mixed and recorded by Tobias Wilner, and mastered by Mark Bihler at Calyx in Berlin.
+Blue Foundation premiered "Silent Dream" at the Radar festival in Aarhus.

+In 2022, Danish singer Helena Gao performed with Blue Foundation for the first time.

-DPC Records announced that the band is working on a new album in their Brooklyn studio.
-It is meant to be released in 2016.
+Tobias Wilner announced in an interview with the danish music magazine Gaffa, that the band is working on a new album in their Brooklyn studio.
+It was meant for release in 2024.